 A biopsy involves removing a sample of cells from the inside of the womb (the endometrium).
 The sample is then checked at a laboratory to get a diagnosis.

-This involves a minor surgical procedure carried out under general anaesthetic, where some tissue from the womb lining is biopsied.
-Sometimes it is not possible to take a biopsy in the outpatient clinic and some women choose to have this done with an anaesthetic.
+This involves a minor surgical procedure carried out, sometimesunder general anaesthetic, where some tissue from the womb lining is biopsied.

 In some cases, a hysteroscopy (internal examination of the womb) may be conducted before under-going dilation and curettage.

 A hysterectomy can cure womb cancer in its early stages, but you will no longer be able to menstruate or get pregnant.
-Surgery for cancer of the womb is also likely to include the removal of the ovaries and fallopian tubes.
+Surgery for cancer of the womb can sometimes include the removal of the ovaries and Fallopian Tubes.

 Radiotherapy or chemotherapy are also sometimes used, often in conjunction with surgery.